oracle/graal/truffle/docs/OperationDSL.md

 ## Built-in vs custom operations

-The operations in Operaiton DSL are divided into two groups: built-in and custom.
+The operations in Operation DSL are divided into two groups: built-in and custom.
 Built-in operations come with the DSL itself, and their semantics cannot be changed.
-They model behaviour that is common accross languages, such as flow control (`IfThen`, `While`, ...), constants (`LoadConstant`) and local variable manipulation (`LoadLocal`, `StoreLocal`).
+They model behaviour that is common across languages, such as control flow (`IfThen`, `While`, ...), constants (`LoadConstant`) and local variable manipulation (`LoadLocal`, `StoreLocal`).
 Semantics of each operation are defined later.

 Custom operations are the ones that each language is responsible to implement.
-They are supposed to model language-speciffic behaviour, such as the semantics of operators, value conversions, calls, etc. In our previous example, `Equals`, `CallFunction` and `LoadGlobal` would be custom operations.
+They are supposed to model language-specific behaviour, such as the semantics of operators, value conversions, calls, etc. In our previous example, `Equals`, `CallFunction` and `LoadGlobal` would be custom operations.
 Custom operations further come in two types: regular and short-circuiting.

 ## Operation DSL walkthrough

-As an example on how to implement a Operation DSL language, we will use a simple example language that can only add integers and concatenate strings, using its singular operatior `+`.
+As an example on how to implement a Operation DSL language, we will use a simple example language that can only add integers and concatenate strings, using its singular operator `+`.
 Some "code" examples, and their results are given below:

 ```
 1 + 2